-Moles are formed in the epidermis, a deeper layer of skin.
+Moles are formed in the deeper layers of skin, where the epidermis meets the dermis.
 There, cells called melanocytes produce the melanin (the brown pigment that gives your skin its color.)
 Sometimes these melanocytes start to overproduce and grow together in clumps.
 This over growth of cells is what causes a mole to appear.
 This over growth can be triggered by combination of genetic factors and exposure to the sun.
 But your skin care products are not a problem.

 Why does popping pimples make skin look dark?

 Are you seeing some darkened skin after pimple popping?
 That could be from hyperpimentation which is, as SarahF pointed out in our Forum, usually flat, not lumpy, but darker than the rest of your skin.
 It will eventually fade but you can help it along with fade creams.
 Some experts think the hyperpigmentation you get from the sun (aka melasma–which is different from moles) and so-called post-inflammatory hyperpigmentation (what persists after a pimple) are actually caused by the same underlying process, inflammation.
 (Thanks Sarah!)